We pride ourselves on a high level of allergy awareness and have several processes and procedures in place to manage allergies and anaphylaxis.

-We walk children with allergies through the process of how their food is prepared and collected as well as encouraging them to tell us if there are problems with their meal.
 We have risk controls in place for specific allergies.
-This can mean a child brings their own specially packaged food, after consultation and approval from the Centre or their carer comes along.
-Other times, it’s making sure children wear insect repellent, long sleeves and pants during outdoor activities.
+This can mean guests bring their own specially packaged food, after consultation and approval from the centre.
+If the guest is a child, their guardian may be required to attend.
+We also encourage guests to wear insect repellent, long sleeves and pants during outdoor activities.

 Frequently Asked Questions